Some turkeys are not gluten-free. Always check the ingredient list! If you are unsure, call the manufacturer and ask questions.

 - Gratitude blocks negative emotions.

 - Gratitude improves sleep.
-Better sleep is important factor in improving overall health.
+Better sleep is an important factor in improving overall health.

 - Gratitude promotes forgivness.